Polytoria/Docs/docs/objects/ui/UIHVLayout.md

 ### ChildForceExpandHeight:bool { property }

-Specifies whether the should expand to the height of the parent.
+Specifies whether the children should expand to the height of the parent.

 ### ChildForceExpandWidth:bool { property }

-Specifies whether the child should expand to fill the width of the parent.
+Specifies whether the children should expand to fill the width of the parent.

 ### ChildScaleHeight:bool { property }